zeroperil/HookDump/README.md

 A jump instruction has been patched into the function to redirect execution flow

+### WOW

+Detection of the WOW64 syscall stub being hooked, which allows filtering of all system calls

 ### EAT

 The address in the export address table does not match the address in the export address table in the copy on disc